segmentio/segment-docs/CONTRIBUTING.md

 ### Programmatic content

-Programmatic content is sections of documentation that are built conditionally, or using public information from our Config API.
-This is *awesome* and like the holy grail of docs systems.
+Programmatic content is sections of documentation that are built conditionally, or using public information from our Public API.

 Programmatic content is built using information in the files in `/src/_data/catalog/`.
 These files (with the exception of `warehouses.yml`) are built by the `make catalog` command, which contacts our public ConfigAPI, gets a list of all the available integrations using the Catalog API, and then parses them into static `.yml` files.